silvenlily/ps2PlayerManager/README.md

 recommended:
 Use a proccess manager like [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) to manage the bot and automatically restart if it crashes.

+exempting members:
+You can use ]exempt <@username> to exempt a player from being checked.
+All users with the [bot] tag are automaticly excempt.

 dependencys:
 [eris](https://www.npmjs.com/package/eris)
 [axios](https://www.npmjs.com/package/axios)